- TOP CITIES

 Radiation therapy resembles an X-ray procedure, but the radiation used is more potent, and it can be applied in various ways to aid in the treatment of stomach cancer.

-- Before surgery: For some earlier-stage cancers, radiation can be used in conjunction with chemotherapy (chemo) prior to surgery to shrink cancer and make it easier to remove.
+Before surgery: For some earlier-stage cancers, radiation can be used in conjunction with chemotherapy (chemo) before surgery to shrink cancer and make it easier to remove.

 - Entrectinib